bill954/docker-DOS-games/README.md

 | Infinite Mario Bros | 86  |

 # Do you want to host the containers to let others play on them?
-- You need to open the ports 80 to 86 on your router and redirect them to the ports 80 to 86 in your pc.
-(It's different in every router, you need to find how to do it with yours)
+- You need to open the ports 80 to 86 on your route and redirect them to the ports 80 to 86 in your PC.
+Since this must be done differently in every router, you will have to search for instructions that apply to yours especifically.
-- Get your router public IP (if you don't know it, ask google).
+- You also need your public IP address.
+You can do that here: https://www.whatismyip.com/what-is-my-public-ip-address/
-- Open a terminal in the main directory of this repo and run this command:
+- Now, you need to open a terminal in the main directory of this repository and run this command:
 ```
 $: sed -i 's/localhost/your_router_ip/g' docker-games/web_server/debian-nginx-11.21.4/html/index.html
 ```
-- Done!
-Next time you run ```docker-compose up``` you can access by going to your router's IP on a browser on any other PC.
+- And that's it!
+Next time you run ```docker-compose up``` you can access the games by going to your public IP on a browser on any other PC.